robotic-vision-lab/Semi-Supervised-Variational-Adversarial-Active-Learning/README.md

 our framework.
 This sorter is trained separately from the rest of the model.
-To train the sorter, you can go to the [SoDeep repository](https://github.com/technicolor-research/sodeep) and follow the instructions there.
+To train the sorter, you can go to the [SoDeep repository](https://github.com/technicolor-research/sodeep) and follow the instructions.
 In this work, we use the LSTM sorter with a length of 128.
 After training is complete, the sorter is applied to the loss prediction module to convert the predicted and target losses into ranking losses for the active learning process.

 Run the following script to train the active learning model.